lockrc/capstone/FinalTechnicalReport.md

 Figures and system diagrams where possible to illustrate problems and solutions.
 Summary of features

 This project was created to move the data from the Renewable Energy Initiative at Appalachian State University to a new dashboard.
 The Renewable Energy Initiative (REI) currently pays approximately $14,000 per year to a company to host a dashboard that graphs all of their renewable energy project data.
-They are not happy with their current soulution because their current solution does not allow them any ability to modify the dashboards in any way.
+They are not happy with their current solution because their current solution does not allow them any ability to modify the dashboards in any way.
 Any changes that they want made to the dashboards they need to call and have the company make the changes and this can take up to a week.
 This solution does not meet their needs very well and costs them more than 10% of their annual operating budget to continue using the dashboard.
-This soultion is not optimal and so is being replaced by the dashboard hosted on campus and using the grafana graphing software.
+This solution is not optimal and so is being replaced by the dashboard hosted on campus and using the grafana graphing software.

 At this time REI has 7 projects with ongoing data requirements.
 There are also many projects that are in the process of being created.
-This soulution allows them to more easily add new systems and add them to their own dashboard rather than having to work through a company.
+This solution allows them to more easily add new systems and add them to their own dashboard rather than having to work through a company.
 This also allows them to direcly look at their data with transparency and understand how the data is being processed.
 With their current solution their is processing in the background and that does not allow for them to understand if their data is even completely correct because they do not know how the company is processing their data before it shows up on the dashboard.

 This solution allows for REI to easily add new systems and to have authority over how their data is processed.
 This also allows them complete autonomy in the ability to edit and update their dashboards as they please.
 They also wished for more granularity in their data because their current solution only allows for 1 hour increments and does not automatically update all of the graphs.

-There are many graphing solutions out there but grafana provides a perfect one because it is an out of the box soultion that handles the web portion so that REI can simply add new pages whenever they want without having to do any web programming.
+There are many graphing solutions out there but grafana provides a perfect one because it is an out of the box solution that handles the web portion so that REI can simply add new pages whenever they want without having to do any web programming.

-My solution immediately handles the problems that REI has with their current soultion.
+My solution immediately handles the problems that REI has with their current solution.
 It also provides a immediate benefit of cost savings.

 ## Design Development and Test
 (800-1200 words)